dotted-labs/ngx-agent-taskflow/README.md

     - `sender: TaskMessageSender`: Indicates who sent the message (`USER`, `ASSISTANT`, or `SYSTEM`).
     - `data: TaskData<TypeEnum, ObservationType>[]`: An array containing the actual content pieces of the message turn.

-3.  **`TaskData<TypeEnum, ObservationType>`**: This is the core structure that your agent service observable (connected via `connectTaskObservable`) needs to emit.
-Each emitted `TaskData` object represents a piece of information from the assistant's turn.
+3.  **`TaskData<TypeEnum, ObservationType>`**: This is the core structure that represents a piece of information in the conversation.
     - `type: TypeEnum | TaskMessageTypes`: Specifies the kind of data.
-It can be a standard type (`TaskMessageTypes.THINK`, `TaskMessageTypes.CONTEXT`, `TaskMessageTypes.DONE`, etc.) or a custom type you define (e.g., `CustomTaskMessageTypes.TOOL_TABLE`).
+It can be a standard type (`TaskMessageTypes.THINK`, `TaskMessageTypes.CONTEXT`, `TaskMessageTypes.MESSAGE`, `TaskMessageTypes.TOOL`, etc.) or a custom type you define (e.g., `CustomTaskMessageTypes.TOOL_TABLE`).
     - `content: string`: The main content for this data piece.
-For standard types like `THINK` or `DONE`, this is typically text.
+For standard types like `THINK` or `MESSAGE`, this is typically text.
 For tool messages, it might be a stringified representation or identifier for the tool's action/result.
     - `observation?: ObservationType`: Optional structured data associated with this piece, useful for custom components that need more than just string content.

-When your service emits `TaskData` objects, the `TaskListStore` automatically groups them under a `TaskMessage` with the `sender` set to `ASSISTANT`.
+The `chatWithAgent` method processes SSE events and automatically creates the appropriate message structure based on event types.

+## SSE Event Types

+The `chatWithAgent` method handles the following event types:

+- **message**: Text content from the agent, typically showing the thinking or final response.
+- **tool**: Tool usage information, with name and content data.
+- **error**: Error messages when something goes wrong.
+- **done**: Signals the completion of the agent's response.

 ## Extension and Customization (Components for Tools)